Alien Logo

 The sequel to Prometheus, titled closer to the previous installments as “Alien: Covenant,” was known at the time of filming to have at least two more prequels to follow.
 Therefore, the film was prepared as one of three parts.

-The emblem’s basis was taken from the franchise’s first logo, with a small element added: the blue subscript “Covenant.”
-The first word, Aliens, indicated belonging to the same series of franchises, while the second linked the film to the logos of past installments.
+The emblem’s design was based on the franchise’s first logo, with a small element added: the blue subscript “Covenant.”
+The first word, Aliens, indicated that it belonged to the same franchise, while the second linked the film to the logos of past installments.

 2019